Sycamost/lallans-wabsteid-astro/README.md

 ## Infrastructure

-The deployment infrastructure for the website is in four parts: the domains, the SSL certificates, the hosting, and the CI/CD.
+The deployment infrastructure for the website is in five parts: the domains, the SSL certificates, the hosting, the CI/CD and the database.

 ### Domains